RobertJephthaHogan/Cher-Ami/README.md

 # Development Environment
 Instructions for running your development environment:

 ## Running the Server
-navigate to the /src/server direcory of the application
+navigate to the /src/server direcory of the application:
 ```
 cd src
 cd server
 ```
-create your python environment
+create your python environment:
 ```
 python -m venv <environment_name>
 ```
-activate your environment
+activate your environment:
 ```
 source <environment_name>/scripts/activate
 ```

-install the requirements
+install the requirements:
 ```
 pip install -r requirements.txt
 ```